Court-Certified Mediator Qualification Requirements by State

 General Requirements:

-Courts are encouraged, but not required, to select mediators from the Mississippi Court Annexed Mediation Program List published by the Mississippi Bar.
-To be included on that list, mediators must be members of the Mississippi Bar in good standing, have completed 14 hours of approved mediation training and must complete at least six hours of mediation-related continuing education every two years.
+Mississippi courts are encouraged (not required) to select mediators from the Mississippi Bar’s Mediators Directory (the Court-Annexed Mediation Program list), and inclusion is limited to Mississippi Bar members in good standing who have completed at least 14 hours of approved mediation training and at least 6 hours of continuing education every two years thereafter.

 General Requirements: